linaro-its/sd-webhook-framework/README.md

 The framework looks at the data sent by Jira and determines if it was an assignment or transition that triggered the event and acts accordingly.
 Note that a Jira webhook is used for transitions rather than the Service Desk "Status changed" event because it is then possible to track the before and after states.

+If you want to be more flexible with the Jira webhook, e.g. fire on reasons other than assignment or transition, use the `JIRAHOOK` capability.
+The framework will trigger the handler code for a generic hook if the reason is not assignment or transition.

-Optionally, you can specify a JQL query to restrict the webhook to appropriate projects and request types in order to ensure that the webhook only fires when appropriate.
+For all webhook configurations, you can specify a JQL query to restrict the webhook to appropriate projects and request types in order to ensure that the webhook only fires when appropriate.
 To filter on request types, use `Customer Request Type`.

 ### Service Desk (Cloud) webhooks